rohankvats/molecule-ui/.github/CONTRIBUTING.md

 ### Submit an issue

-To better understand if your component is wanted by 🌲 Evergreen, submit a component request first as an issue.
+To better understand if your component is wanted by 🌲 MolecularUI, submit a component request first as an issue.
 Explain why you want the component.
 Potentially include a design or component API.